xcashd

 --bootstrap-daemon-address

-, X-Cash switched to Cryptonight HeavyX algorithm which is ASIC and NiceHash resistant.--start-mining
+, X-Cash switched to Cryptonight HeavyX algorithm which is ASIC and NiceHash resistant.

 --mining-threads